Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 Git reset HEAD

-Well, we have already cleared out what a branch is, how it works and what HEAD is.
+Well, we have already cleared out what a branch is, how it works, and what a HEAD is.
 And what does it give us?
 Let’s further explain the state we call “detached HEAD”.
 In short, it is a state in which our HEAD does not point to any existing branch, but directly to a given commit.
 This is not a wrong action, sometimes it is expected and we intentionally take such a step.
-However, we must remember that this leads to a high risk of losing some of our commits.
+However, we must remember that this leads to a high risk of losing a previous commit or some of them.

 Let’s imagine a situation where, after executing one or more commits, we find that we want to roll back to the previous version and continue working from a new starting point.
 We can use the Git reset command for this: